Minnesota Weather: Tuesday Brings Big, Blustery Temperature Swing

 Stay Informed: WCCO Weather App | Live Radars | School Closings & Delays | More

-MINNEAPOLIS (WCCO) — WCCO Meteorologist Chris Shaffer says the Twin Cities will warm up to 35 degrees Tuesday, but frigid winds will ramp up throughout the day, ushering in a big temperature drop.
+MINNEAPOLIS (WCCO) — WCCO Meteorologist Riley O’Connor says the Twin Cities will warm up to 38 degrees Tuesday, but frigid winds will ramp up throughout the day, ushering in a feels-like temperature of almost minus 20 by early Wednesday.

-The low Tuesday evening will only be 1 degree, and it will feel like minus 30 by Wednesday morning in the metro.
+The low Tuesday evening will be minus 1 degree, and it will stay cold through Wednesday.

-Shaffer says snow totals will likely be the highest in the Arrowhead, which could see up to 9 inches by early Wednesday morning.
+O’Connor says snow totals will likely be the highest in the Arrowhead, which could see 3-5 inches by early Wednesday morning.
 Most of northern Minnesota will only get an inch or less.
 Central Minnesota and the metro will likely just get a dusting and some possible rain.
 Most of western, south-western and southern Minnesota won’t get a flake or a raindrop.

 That cold air will stick around through Thursday.
 Expect single-digit highs that will feel below zero both Wednesday and Thursday thanks to the wind, as well as lows of minus 10 each night in the metro.